Maurice Bourgès-Maunoury: Role in the Resistance

 During the war, Bourgès-Maunoury joined the French Resistance, working with the X-Libre network alongside figures like Jacques Chaban-Delmas and Félix Gaillard.
 On 2 September 1944, he was wounded during a strafing attack on his train in Broye.
 For his service, he was awarded the Companion of the Liberation by General Charles de Gaulle.
 In 1945, he was appointed Commissioner of the Republic in Bordeaux.

 Ministerial roles

 Bourgès-Maunoury held numerous government positions during the Fourth Republic.
 These included Minister of National Defence (1956–1957), where he supported a military solution to the Algerian War and opposed the withdrawal from Port Said following the Suez Crisis.
 As Minister of the Interior (1957–1958), he faced significant unrest, including protests by police officers outside the Palais Bourbon in March 1958.
+He signed the authorization of chemical weapons in the Algerian War.

 As President of the Council of Ministers from June to November 1957, Bourgès-Maunoury secured the ratification of the Treaty of Rome, establishing the European Economic Community.